-Once all documents are received and a decision is made, the College communicates with applicants verbally as soon as possible (usually within one week of the Registration Committee decision).
+Once the Registration Committee renders a decision, the College communicates with applicants verbally as soon as possible (usually within one week of the Registration Committee decision).
 The decision is formally communicated to the applicant in writing within 30 calendar days.